Optimize your business: use unlimited savings with Pazago fulfilled now!

 CBM = 1 × 2 × 3 = 6 cubic meters

 Irregular packages can be tricky because they don’t fit neatly into a box.
 They might have protrusions or unusual shapes that make them hard to measure.
-So, how do you calculate CBM for these?
+The following formula helps you calculate the CBM for these irregular shapes:

 Formula: Longest Height × Longest Width × Longest Length